cn0047/stash/ed/cache/README.md

 Q:
-How to build cache system in a way that you can run warm-up all cache in one action/
+How to build cache system in a way that you can run warm-up all cache in one action?

 Memcached: